-The most significant prospect identified to date is Castle Rock, a porphyry-style target located about five kilometres ("km") southwest of the Heruga deposit.
-Previous work at Castle Rock has identified a polymetallic (Mo-As-Sb-Se-Te index) soil anomaly covering an area of about 1.5 km by 2.0 km coincident with a 400 metre ("m") by 400 m area of outcropping quartz-sericite-illite altered dacite intrusive.
-A strong north-trending induced polarization ("IP") chargeability anomaly is coincident with the zone and two east-west dipole-dipole IP lines further outline the anomaly.
-During 2018 mapping identified scattered outcrops with sheeted and irregular quartz veining hosted within the dacite, along with occasional quartz breccia veins with oxidized sulphides.
-A gravity survey was completed during 2018, followed by two reverse circulation ("RC") drill holes, EJRC0046 (250 m depth) and EJRC0047 (227 m depth).
+Castle Rock is a porphyry-style target located about 1.5 km southeast of the Heruga deposit.
+The target is defined by a strong north-trending IP chargeability anomaly with coincident 1.5 by 2 km Mo-As-Sb-Se-Te soil anomaly.
+Mapping has located a 400 metre by 400 metre area of quartz-sericite-illite altered dacite intrusive.
+In 2016, two east-west DDIP lines (each 7.2 km long) confirmed moderate chargeability anomalies on both lines.
+A gravity survey was completed during 2018 followed by two RC drill holes, EJRC0046 (250 metres depth) and EJRC0047 (227 metres depth).
 Both holes intersected Carboniferous-aged rock sequences dominated by andesitic tuff and andesitic to basaltic tuff (lithic and lapilli) with weak to moderate chlorite-epidote (porpylitic) or weak illite-sericite (phyllic) alteration and trace to 6% pyrite mineralization.
-These sequences were intruded by several fresh, unmineralized porphyritic dacite dykes, and occasional hornblende-biotite andesite dykes.
 There were no copper bearing minerals or porphyry-style alteration assemblages identified in the RC chips and no significant assay results were returned.
-According to OTLLC, the near-surface targeted chargeability anomaly has been explained by the abundant pyrite, however the lack of copper mineralization and porphyry alteration downgrades the near-surface exploration potential for this target.
+According to OTLLC, the near-surface targeted chargeability anomaly has been explained by the abundant pyrite.
+The lack of mineralization and alteration downgrades the near-surface exploration potential and the deeper potential for porphyry mineralization remains a lower priority target.